LoopKit/loopdocs/docs/faqs/FAQs.md

 ## What happened to FreeAPS?

 [FreeAPS](https://www.loopandlearn.org/freeapsdoc) hasn't really had an owner to develop it for several years, but many depended on it.
 Because of that, the Loop and Learn team kept it on life-support.
-It has been updated to include DASH, but that is the last expected improvement.
+It was updated to include DASH, but that is the last expected improvement.
+It is strongly recommended the people switch to Loop 3.

 Many features people used with FreeAPS are now included in Loop 3 or can be added with customization.
+The dev branch has Libre support, see [Build Loop Dev](../version/build-dev.md).

-There is a specific fork that can be built with some of these customizations.
-However, with the exception of libre support, all the customizations can be added using the [Loop and Learn: Customization Select Script](https://www.loopandlearn.org/build-select/#customization-select).
-That script can be run stand-alone or selected as an option as part of the Build Select Script when doing a Mac-Xcode build.
+The addition of customizations has been simplified with the [Loop and Learn: Customization Select Script](https://www.loopandlearn.org/custom-code).
+That script can be run stand-alone, selected as an option as part of the Build Select Script when doing a Mac-Xcode build or incorporated in a [GitHub Browser build customization](../gh-actions/gh-customize.md) by editing the build_loop.yml file.

 Please do not blindly apply customizations.
 You should first read [LoopDocs: Customize Your Loop](../build/code-customization.md) and then [Loop and Learn: Code Customization](https://www.loopandlearn.org/custom-code/).
-The special fork mentioned above, with build instructions below, includes a subset of the customizations available with the Customization Select script.

-For those who need Libre support, there are several options.

-* The [Loop-dev branch](../version/build-dev.md) already includes LibreTransmitter; which means the next release of Loop will have this support
-* For released code, Loop 3.2.x:
-    * If you want to use [xDrip4iOS or GlucoseDirect](../build/code-customization.md#libre-support-for-loop-32x-code), you must add the interface to one of these apps to Loop
-    * The Loop with Patches selection in the [Build Select Script](../build/build-app.md#build-select-script) provides support for those two CGM apps
-    * You will also need to build and install xDrip4iOS or GlucoseDirect on your phone using the same Apple Developer ID as was used for Loop